sylefeb/Silice/projects/sdram_test/README.md

   while (1) {
 ```

-Let us first see how read/write request are answer.
+Let us first see how read/write request are answered.
 We first check if a new request was received while we were busy:
 ```c
       // any pending request?
       if (work_todo) {